discord/sample-game-integration/README.md

  socket as shown in `client/src/App.js`.
 If you get a success response then you're ready to go.
 - At this point your game will be connected to the local user's Discord Client via the RPC system and ready to do work.
-- When a user joins a match, on your server, you should create a Discord Guild and put the user in it.
+- When a user joins a match, on your server, you should create a Discord Channel and put the user in it.
 Remember: be sure to do this lazily when a game user connects to a match and has Discord.
-Don't create a guild along with your match.
+Don't create a group along with your match.
- This will cause lots of empty Discord guilds to be sitting around!
-Check out `/join_match` in `server/index.py` to see an example of lazy creating a guild and placing the user into it.
+ This will cause lots of empty Discord channels to be sitting around!
+Check out `/join_match` in `server/index.py` to see an example of lazy creating a channels and placing the user into it.
-- Send the new Discord guild id back to the client.
-This guild will be the container for your match's voice & text chat functionality & used in many of the RPC calls.
+- Send the new Discord channel id back to the client.
+This guild will be the container for your match's voice & text chat functionality and used in many of the RPC calls.
-- On the client, now you can assume the Server is in the user's list and ready to go.
+- On the client, now you can assume the channel is in the user's Direct Messages list and ready to go.
 Begin by making RPC calls to implement whatever features you want.
-In this sample we are joining a voice channel and connecting to text chat.
+In this sample we are joining the voice channel and connecting to text chat.
 You can see how this is done in the `joinMatch()` function in `client/src/App.js`.
 - One thing to note is when you subscribe to an event over the RPC you'll get messages sent to you as things happen in real time.
 Check out the `handleDiscordRPCResponse()` function in `client/src/App.js` to see an example of how to handle some of these events.